The last UK reference to the CJEU before Brexit?

 Waterfront is a boutique IP and technology practice, with a particular reputation for the conduct of IP litigation in the various divisions and lists of the English High Court, including IPEC.
 Matthew Harris previously appeared before the CJEU in the Nokia counterfeit goods in transit case, where he acted for the International Trademark Association.

-Waterfront Solicitors in London offer a number of leading legal services, including intellectual property law, advice from patent solicitors, advertising lawyers and technology solicitors.
+Waterfront Solicitors in London offer a number of leading legal services, including intellectual property law, advice from patent solicitors, digital media lawyers, advertising lawyers and technology solicitors.
 Contact us today to learn more.